Pennsylvania Dog Bite Law

 How a Dedicated Philadelphia Personal Injury Lawyer Can Help

 Dog bites can cause serious injuries, ranging from severe lacerations to crushed bones.
 Many dog bite victims even retain a lifelong and debilitating fear of animals for the rest of their lives.
-Treating these injuries can be expensive and painful, so if you or a loved one live in Pennsylvania and were recently bitten by another person’s dog, please contact The Law Offices of Michael T. Van Der Veen by calling 215-515-6892 and we will help you schedule a free consultation with an experienced personal injury attorney who can explain your legal options.
+Treating these injuries can be expensive and painful, so if you or a loved one live in Pennsylvania and were recently bitten by another person’s dog, please contact van der Veen, Hartshorn, and Levin by calling 215-515-6892 and we will help you schedule a free consultation with an experienced personal injury attorney who can explain your legal options.